Ann O'Delia Diss Debar: Biography

-Under the name Vera P. Ava, she was convicted of larceny in Illinois and sentenced March 24, 1893 to the Joliet Correctional Center (then Joliet Penitentiary) for two years.
-According to the New York Times, during the trial she claimed not to be the "famous spook priestess" though the article continues to say, "that she is Dis Debar (sic) no one doubts."
+Under the name Vera P. Ava, she was convicted of larceny in Illinois and sentenced on March 24, 1893, to the Joliet Correctional Center (then Joliet Penitentiary) for two years.
+According to The New York Times, during the trial she claimed not to be the "famous spook priestess" though the article continues to say, "that she is Dis Debar (sic) no one doubts."
 Soon after she emerged from prison, she married William J. McGowan, who "had considerable money.
 He died soon afterward."

 She married Frank Dutton Jackson in Louisiana in 1899, calling herself Princess Editha Lolita.
 As Editha Loleta Jackson, she was expelled from New Orleans in May 1899 as a swindler.
 She was imprisoned for 30 days later that month.
 After 1899, she spent some time in South Africa, calling herself Helena Horos of the College of Occult Sciences.

 Diss Debar and Jackson went to England, calling themselves "Swami Laura Horos" and "Theodore Horos".
 They set up a "Purity League" at the Theocratic Unity Temple, near Regent's Park in London, and worked as fortune tellers and diviners, advertising their services in newspapers, such as The People and the now defunct Western Morning Advertiser.
 They were arrested in Birkenhead in September 1901, and charged with obtaining property by false pretenses, rape and buggery.
 The charges seem to have arisen from decadent sexual practices at their temple in London.
 The couple defended themselves, but Diss Debar was sentenced to 7-years imprisonment, and her husband to 15 years.
 She was held in the prison in Aylesbury, released on parole in July 1906 and immediately went missing, apparently leaving England for the United States.
 Thereafter, she was wanted by Scotland Yard.

 She was interviewed in January 1907 by the Detroit Free Press, this time as Mother Elinor, High Priestess of the Flying Rollers of the New Eve—a religious cult.
 She swindled members out of expensive jewels and promised deeds to land that did not exist.
 When the article was published and her identity was under threat, she escaped.

 She was next found in Cincinnati in 1909, under the name Vera Ava.

 In August 1909, Diss Debar attempted to start a new religious cult called the New Revelation in New York City, but abandoned the plan at the School of Mahatmas on 32nd Street one week before it was to open after journalists revealed her true identity.

-She is reported to have had children with some of her husbands including Diss Debar.
+She is reported to have had children with some of her husbands, including Diss Debar.

 A biography is included in the 1938 book Beware Familiar Spirits by the American magician John Mulholland (reprinted in 1979).